Master of Science in Education in Inclusion Education

-University of New England online master’s of education
+University of New England online master’s of science in education

 Educators looking to understand the most recent strategies for reaching challenged learners should consider the Inclusion Education focus of the Master’s Degree in Education program at the University of New England.
 Educators in this fast-growing field can gain insight into assessment and instruction for students at all levels, by choosing this specialized concentration.

 These courses are designed for educators, both teachers and administrators, who wish to have more background in inclusion practices and concerns.
 Because the courses are all taken online, educators are able to implement the strategies they learn in order to start better assessing their students before the program is completed.